intelligence38000/android-docs/src/pages/maps/overview/offline.md

 #### Use the macOS graphical interface
 Using the macOS graphical interface is a good approach if you create offline packages relatively infrequently, if you prefer a visual tool to generate your packages, or both.

 This method of generating offline packages is only applicable to macOS users.
-For users with other operating systems, including Linux, we recommend using the CLI as described in the [Use the command line tool ](#use-the-command-line-tool)  section of this documentation.
+For users with other operating systems, including Linux, use the CLI as described in the [Use the command line tool ](#use-the-command-line-tool) section of this documentation.

 **Requirements:**